Policy and Basic Concept

 We believe it is important to acquire the understanding and cooperation of our suppliers for our procurement policies.
 Accordingly, we once again notified approximately 4,000 suppliers with whom we are engaged in ongoing business of the ITOCHU Sustainability Action Guidelines for Supply Chains in FYE 2014.
 We also stipulated that new suppliers must be notified of these guidelines in advance when engaging in business with them from January 2015.
 We are deepening communication on our sustainability policy in this way.

 Sustainability Action Guidelines for Supply Chains

-- Suppliers shall respect the human rights of their employees and shall not treat them in an inhumane manner such as with abuse (including physical punishments)
+- Suppliers shall respect the human rights of all of its employees and shall not engage in inhumane treatments, including discrimination, harassment, abuse and corporal punishment.